I will host a house party to watch a movie or present a guest speaker on an environmental issue that matters to me.

 For eco-challenge 7 I decided to reflect on my consumption habits by looking at what I purchase the most.
 I found that I purchased coffee, lotion, body wash, and food the most.
 In order to reduce consumption, I decided to start making my coffee at home, which reduces my overall plastic consumption and gas consumption (driving to get coffee every day).
 For body lotion I tend to purchase new bottles before I'm out of my original bottle, to prevent this extra consumption I will only be purchasing lotion when I am completely out.
 For body wash instead of buying new plastic bottles, I will be buying a smaller bottle of concentrate body wash that will last longer than most body washes.
 For food consumption, I tend to overbuy or let produce go bad.
 To prevent this I will start meal prepping and writing out a grocery list of only foods that will be incorporated into a meal.
 I attached my grocery list for this week:

 For eco-challenge 6 I was worried about what I could do in regards to being more sustainable with transportation.
 Where I live there's not much public transportation, and its too far to walk from home to work.
 So instead of trying to take public transportation I decided to cut back on places I drive to unless there necessities (like work).
 By doing this I stopped driving to the gym to do treadmill workouts and instead went on walks and runs.
 This overall helped me cutback on driving and helped connect with nature and my surroundings!
-Here is a screenshot of a video from my run the other day:
+Here is a screenshot of a video from my run the other da

-Hey Madison, I recognize that view!
+I recognize that view!
 The stairs throughout the neighborhood that lead up to the view are a great workout + rewarding!
 I can relate to not being able to walk/use public transportation for work.
 I'm also trying to cut back on driving places when it's not a necessity.

-Hey Madison, Seems like we had similar takes on challenge six.
+Seems like we had similar takes on challenge six.
 I struggled to stick to mine as I too live in a place where it's hard to not drive when you have the option.
 I felt that just reducing my commute around town was the most effective way to solve the problem like you.
 I fell like after viewing some of the other responses to week six a lot of people struggled with the fact that driving is such a fundamental part of our lives now and we don't really have the infrastructure to counter it.
 Pretty view!

 With challenge 5 being about the community I decided to meet some new neighbors that have just recently moved into town.
 Community has always been very important to me, and taking care of my neighborhood by picking up trash on walks is something I've done over the past couple of years.
 To explore some more ways to get connected with my community I decided to go to our local Saturday market, and meet local vendors and community members.